As an Amazon associate, I may earn a commission from any qualifying purchases (at no extra cost to you).

 Once you’ve got your sticks arranged the way you’d like, it’s time to add the leaves!
 There are a few different options.
 If you happened to preserve some real leaves in beeswax this year, pull those out and make ornaments by tying on some string.

 If not, you can purchase fabric leaves to reuse every year!
-We happened to have some autumn leaf garlands that I had made in the past by simply gluing fabric leaves onto a strand of string.
-We took those and strung them up on our thankful tree.
+We have some autumn leaf garlands that I made in the past by simply gluing fabric leaves onto a strand of string that we’ve used in previous years.
 My little guy loves crafts and decorating for holidays, so he was pretty enthused to help out with this!

 3. Add gratitude ornaments to your thankful tree!